 Offa's wife Cynethryth held the distinction of being only Anglo-Saxon Queen consort in whose name coinage was issued.
 Nothing certain is known of her origins.
 Her name recalls the wife and daughters of King Penda, Cynewise, Cyneburh, and Cyneswith, which may indicate that she was a descendant of Penda.
 Offa and Cynethryth produced five children, Ecgfrith, who later succeeded his father as King of Mercia and four daughters, Æthelburh, who in later life became an abbess, Eadburh, who married Beorhtric of Wessex, Ælfflæd and Æthelswith.

 Cynewulf succeeded as King of Wessex in 757.
 Offa met him in battle at Bensington, in Oxfordshire, in 779, gaining a significant victory.
-Cynewulf was murdered in 796, after which it is possible that Offa intervened to place Beorhtric on the throne of Wessex, who seems to have recognised Offa as his overlord.
-An alliance was cemented In 789, when Beorhtric married Offa's daughter Eadburh.
-Beortric requested that Offa deliver the rebel Egbert of Wessex to him, but instead of handing over Egbert to his enemy and certain death, Offa merely banished him from England.
-By the end of the 770s Offa was acknowledged as Bretwalda, High King of England.
+Cynewulf was murdered in 796, after which it's possible Offa intervened to place Beorhtric on the throne of Wessex, who seems to have recognised Offa as his overlord.
+An alliance was cemented In 789 when Beorhtric married Offa's daughter Eadburh.
+Beorhtric requested that Offa deliver the rebel Egbert of Wessex to him, but instead of handing over Egbert to his enemy and certain death, Offa merely banished him from England.
+By the end of the 770s, Offa was acknowledged as Bretwalda, High King of England.
 This title appears in some charters and on some coins from the period.

 Offa is perhaps most famous for the construction of Offa's Dyke.
 The first mention of the Dyke occurs in Asser's 'Life of King Alfred', written in 893, nearly 100 years after the dyke's construction is thought to have been begun - "There was in Mercia in fairly recent times a certain vigorous king called Offa, who terrified all the neighbouring kings and provinces around him, and who had a great dyke built between Wales and Mercia from sea to sea".